 The College has its own small medical area, but students also have access to the well-equipped King’s Health Centre run by a team of fully qualified nursing sisters.

-Two qualified Counsellors, one male and one female, are available for all students.
+Qualified counsellors are available for all students.

 The King’s Chaplaincy team also exercise a pastoral role in the College, being available to staff and students, of all religions or none, as friend and counsellor.